HoangNhatQuan/youtube-video-sharing-app/README.md

 ## Usage

-- **Server already running :**
+1. **Server already running :**
   The server will run on the port https://youtube-video-sharing-app-hm44.onrender.com.

+### Server Usage
+- **User Management**
+Register User: Send a POST request to /auth/sign-up with user details.
+Login: Send a POST request to /auth/sign-in with credentials..
+Refresh Access Token: Send a POST request to /auth/refresh with a valid refresh token.
+Get Current User: Send a GET request to /users/me with a valid access token.
+- **Video Management**
+Share Video: Send a POST request to /videos/share with the YouTube video URL.
+Get All Videos: Send a GET request to /videos with optional query parameters for filtering and pagination.

+- **Notification**
+Get All Notification: Send a GET request to /notification with optional query parameters for filtering and pagination.

-- **API Documentation:**
+2. **API Documentation:**
-This project provides a comprehensive set of RESTful API endpoints to interact with the VideoSharing App, covering user management, video operations, notification and authentication.
+This project provides a comprehensive set of RESTful API endpoints to interact with the Video Sharing App, covering user management, video operations, notification and authentication.

-- **Database:** Setup on NoSQL as MongoDb
+3. **Database:** Setup on NoSQL as MongoDb

-To facilitate testing and exploration of these endpoints

 ### Note

 - Ensure your local server is running before testing the endpoints.
 - Some endpoints may require authentication.

+## Troubleshooting
+### Common Issues

+1. **API Requests Fail:**
+Issue: Requests to the API endpoints fail or return errors.
+Solution: Check that the API server is running and that the correct endpoints are being used.
+Review API documentation and ensure correct request formatting.

+2. **WebSocket Connection Issues:**

+Issue: Real-time notifications are not being received.
+Solution: Ensure the WebSocket server is running and accessible.
+Verify that the client-side code is correctly connecting to the WebSocket server.

+3. **Docker Container Issues:**
+Issue: Docker containers fail to start or run incorrectly.

 ## Project Structure Client and Server